WTCa100/EffyStudentDB/README.md

 - **HELP** - Displays to the user a full list of commands along with their syntax <br>

 ### Student request resolver - WIP
-The core functionality of EffyStudentDB is to resolve requests taken from `STUDENTREQUEST` table.
+The core functionality of EffyStudentDB is to resolve requests taken from the `STUDENTREQUEST` table.
 That table holds information on which students had the desire to join which course, based on their grades.
-In the first iteration, if a given student have the minimal points requirement met it will be automatically placed inside the `COURSEATTENDEES` table.
-However in futher iterations, every student with more points will automatically replace students with the smallest amount of points - that way the course will not get overflown if the `maxStudents` are surpassed.
+In the first iteration, if a given student have the minimal points requirement met, it will be automatically placed inside the `COURSEATTENDEES` table.
+However, in further iterations, every student with more points will automatically replace students with the smallest amount of points - that way the course will not get overflown if the `maxStudents` are surpassed.
 #### THIS IS STILL IN PROGRESS
 # Code & Framework
 ## Utilities
-This section will primarily focus on how does the application handles sql communication, file and folder creation.
+This section will primarily focus on how the application handles SQL communication, file and folder creation.
 The core principle of the utilities section is that it operates on a `Manager`-like structure.
-There are few managers that have their separate responsibilities, that they delegate further into the `CommandHandler`.
+There are a few managers who have their separate responsibilities, which they delegate further into the `CommandHandler`.
--  `WorkspaceManager` - Handles the creation of the entire workspace structure, it delegates jobs to create folders, files, and fill up the schema and database files. <br>
+-  `WorkspaceManager` - Handles the creation of the entire workspace structure.
+It delegates jobs to create folders, files, and fill up the schema and database files. <br>

 **Workspace file creation**
 ```C++